 With a respectable track record of accreditations and successful graduates over 2 decade

-That offer comprehensive through-train programmes from playgroup to high school
+That offer comprehensive through-train programmes from infant care to high school

-Offering the EtonHouse ITL, IB PYP, DP, and IGCSE programmes, the EtonHouse schools adhere to international best practice
+Offering the EtonHouse ITL, IB PYP, IGCSE and International A-Levels programmes, the EtonHouse schools adhere to international best practice

 Excellent Bilingual Programme

 An established record of developing a strong bilingual and bicultural foundation starting from the youngest age group